uoou/uoou.github.io/_posts/2016-01-09-chaucer-goes-to-the-golden-horde.md

 ---
 published: true
-author: Bryn Hammond
+author: bhammond
-mage: hammond_header.jpg
+image: hammond_header.jpg
+descrption: What did Chaucer know or care about a Tartar khan at Saray and his court?
 ---

-## Chaucer goes to the Golden Horde

 Chaucer set his _Squire’s Tale_ at ‘Sarray, in the land of Tartarye’ – that is, Saray, city of the Golden Horde Mongols, Jochi’s _ulus_, above the Black and Caspian Seas.
 What did Chaucer know or care about a Tartar khan at Saray and his court?